park03/jejubigdata/README.md

-# it is't about jejubigdata.
+# it isn't about jejubigdata.
 # color->song code.